Networks with asymmetric inputs: lattice of synchrony subspaces: Preliminary definitions and results

 Ring networks have been studied, for example, in Ganbat~\cite{G14} and Moreira ~\cite{M14}.

 \begin{Def} \normalfont A network for which there is a cell $c$ such that, for any other cell $d$, there is exactly one directed path from $c$ to $d$ is called a {\em directed rooted tree}.
 The cell $c$ is called the {\em root}.
 The cells $d$ with no outgoing connection are called the {\em leafs}.
 For each leaf $d$, the directed path from the root $c$ to $d$ is called a {\em tail}.
-Every cell, that is not the cell root $c$, is the root of a {\em subtree} of the directed rooted tree. \END \end{Def}
+A connected subgraph of a tree is a {\em subtree}. \END \end{Def}

-A {\em $1$-input regular coupled cell network} with $n$ cells either is a ring or the coalescence of a ring with the disjoint union of a finite number of directed rooted trees such that the root of each rooted tree merges with a different cell in the ring.
-Remember that a {\em coalescence} of two graphs $G_1$ and $G_2$ is a graph obtained from the disjoint union of $G_1$ and $G_2$ by identifying a vertex of $G_1$ with a vertex of $G_2$, that is, by merging one vertex from each graph into a single vertex.
+\begin{rmk} \normalfont A {\em $1$-input regular coupled cell network} with $n$ cells either is a ring (in particular, a self-loop) or the coalescence of a ring with the disjoint union of a finite number $s$ of directed rooted trees $\TT_i$, for $i =1, \dots, s$, such that the root $r_i$ of each rooted tree $\TT_i$ merges with a different cell in the ring.
+Remember that a {\em coalescence} of two graphs $G_1$ and $G_2$ is a graph obtained from the disjoint union of $G_1$ and $G_2$ by identifying a vertex of $G_1$ with a vertex of $G_2$, that is, by merging one vertex from each graph into a single vertex. \END \end{rmk}

 \begin{ex} \normalfont The $1$-input regular coupled cell network in Figure~\ref{fig:subN2} is the coalescence of the ring $(1,2,3,4,1)$ with two directed rooted trees, one with root at cell $1$ and the other with root at cell $2$.
 The $1$-input regular coupled cell network in Figure~\ref{fig:1-inputNet} is the coalescence of the ring $(1,2,3,1)$ with two directed rooted trees, one with root at cell $2$ and the other with root at cell $3$. \END \end{ex}